xmacex/xmacex.github.io/README.md

 ## A selection of talks

+- Talks like an object, walks like an assemblage.
+Let's talk about the PDF.
+STS Italia, Milano, 2025.
 - If we disassemble our PDF files, will we find our hopes and dreams inside?
 Jahrestagung der Gesellschaft für Medienwissenschaft, Mainz, 2024.
 - Machine Listening and Human Listening, with Marja Ahti.
 Blaues Rauschen, Bochum, 2024.
 - On Becoming an Infrastructure.
 Personas of participation and intervention, with Fabian Pittroff.
 Leakage, Dresden, 2024.